Concepts

 Record

-A record is a flat JSON object with an id and a type.
+A record is a flat JSON object with an id, a type, and a data payload.
 Records are the rows of your data.

 {